Poinsettia plant exposureChristmas flower poisoning; Lobster plant poisoning; Painted leaf poisoning

 What to Expect at the Emergency Room

 This plant is not considered toxic.
-People usually make a full recovery.
+People most often make a full recovery.